Location (maps at the end of the post)

 Park Features: Playground, washrooms, river wading area, large hill for tobogganing, plaza, picnic areas, pathways.

 Overall: St. Patrick’s Island was an under utilized park for many years.
-Located right next to the South parking lot to the zoo, many Calgarians didn’t even know the park existed.
+Located right next to the South side of the zoo, many Calgarians didn’t even know the park existed.
 The park has now reopened after an extensive renovation revealing a park that is now an inner city jewel.
 This park has something for people of all ages and is sure to become a new favourite.

-If you are coming to St. Patrick’s Island Park by car, you can park on the East side of the park.
-The lot is an extension of the South Zoo parking lot.
+If you are coming to St. Patrick’s Island Park by car, you can park on the East side of the park along Zoo Rd)

 Beside the parking lot is a lovely plaza area with benches and small tables.